NoTests/RxFeedback.swift/README.md

 # Difference from other architectures

-* Elm - pretty close, feedback loops for effects instead of `Cmd`, which effects to perform are encoded into state and querried by feedback loops
+* Elm - pretty close, feedback loops for effects instead of `Cmd`, which effects to perform are encoded into state and queried by feedback loops
 * Redux - kind of like this, but feedback loops instead of middleware
 * Redux-Observable - observables observe state vs. being inside middleware between view and state
 * Cycle.js - no simple explanation :), ask [@andrestaltz](https://twitter.com/andrestaltz)